 Director: Jesse Kanda

 From the moment those warped strings kick in and we see a flailing hand against a hot pink backdrop, you know shit’s going to get real.
 But it seems impossible to think anyone could have been prepared for just how real “Reverie” gets.
 Arca, an artist whose visual components are just as essential as the musical ones, has truly outdone himself here.
-The ornate torero jacket, the hoof-like stilts and the horrifying body mutation that follows are instantly iconic.
+The ornate torero jacket, the hoof-like stilts and the horrifying body mutation that follows are more arresting than anything you would find at the multiplex, let alone the bowels of YouTube.

 Director: Andrew Thomas Huang

 Björk makes jaw-dropping music videos, it’s kind of her thing.
 It’s one of the reasons why her career thus far was highlighted in the damn Museum of Modern Art.
 Even with all that in mind, “The Gate” is seriously something.
-Taking place in a colorful alien world, it finds our Icelandic queen dressed as some sort of crystal fairy (a custom Gucci dress that took 870 hours to make IRL) playing the panpipes and generally just being magic.
+Taking place in a vibrantly colorful alien world, it finds our Icelandic queen dressed as some sort of crystal fairy (actually a bespoke Gucci dress that took 870 hours to make IRL) playing the panpipes and generally just being magic.
 Needless to say, we’re enchanted.

 Director: Charli XCX & Sarah McColgan